 Cortical.io has developed a new machine learning methodology inspired by the latest findings on the way the brain processes information.
-Semantic Folding creates a new data representation, the Semantic Fingerprint, that encodes meaning explicitly, including all senses and contexts.
-The system “understands” the relatedness of two items by measuring the overlap of their fingerprints.
-As a result, it is very fast, reliable and easy to implement - a breakthrough technology that leverages the intelligence of the brain to enable the Natural Language Processing of Big Text Data.
+Semantic Folding introduces a new data representation, the Semantic Fingerprint, which encodes meaning explicitly, including all senses and contexts.
+The system understands the relatedness of two items by measuring the overlap of their fingerprints.
+As a result, it is very fast, reliable and easy to implement - a breakthrough technology that leverages the intelligence of the brain to enable the natural language processing of Big Text Data.

 How does it work?

-To begin with, a semantic space called a Retina Database is created via unsupervised learning of the reference material (contracts, medical textbooks, financial documents, support requests, etc).
-A Retina Databse can be trained with different text collections to specialize on specific topics or language domain.
+To begin with, a semantic space called a Retina Database is created via unsupervised learning of the reference material (for example, contracts, medical textbooks, financial documents, support requests).
+A Retina Database can be trained with different text collections to specialize in specific topics or a particular language domain.

-In the next step, the Cortical.io Retina engine is used to convert the text repository into semantic fingerprints, a numerical representation that captures the meaning behind natural language.
+In the next step, the Cortical.io Retina engine is used to convert the text repository into semantic fingerprints, numerical representations that capture the meaning behind natural language.

 - Semantic fingerprints can be generated for language elements like words, sentences and entire documents.

 - Any two pieces of text can be compared, regardless of length or language.

 - Computational operations can be performed on the meaning of text data.